The Bawdies: Freaks in the Garage, Popcorn 2022 - 2024

 In 2024, the band celebrated their 20th anniversary of formation and 15th anniversary since their major label debut.
 To mark the occasion they band played shows at Billboard Live venues in Tokyo and Osaka as part of their 20th Birthday Bash, the shows featured guest players Jo Nagaike from Scoobie Do, 別所和洋 from パジャマで海なんかいかない as well as Naoki from Love Psychedelico.
 Remi Matsuo of Glim Spanky also joined the band on stage to perform the single ‘Scream’, which had been released that same month.
 The band's ninth studio album Popcorn was released in April and continued the band's exploration of garage punk while also introducing further pop elements.
 This was followed by the Popcorn Tour 2024, which was their first national tour since all restrictions on singing at live venues were lifted.
 At the conclusion of the tour in July, the band announced the release of their first vinyl collection.
 The four-album set features tracks from the band's discography selected by each band member as well as by fan voting.
 Further included in the collection is a photo book detailing the band's suits since formation.
 The special edition also includes a custom record player.
 The collection's release was celebrated on the Never Ending Story shows held in October and November in Osaka and Tokyo.

 In September the band showcased their style evolution with the This is my Story exhibition held at Shin-Daita Fever in September.
 The exhibit featured displays of all of the band's suits as well as live photos spanning the band's 20-year history.
 Moreover, the band were in attendance on several occasions during the event's run for meet and greet sessions.

-In October, The Bawdies announced their third Australian tour, which will take place in December and will the band playing shows in Sydney, Melbourne and Torquay.
+In October, The Bawdies announced their third Australian tour, which took place in December and saw the band playing shows in Sydney, Melbourne and Torquay.

+Hot Dog Records 2025 - Present

+On March 25, 2025, The Bawdies announced their split from Seez Records and the formation of their own company, Hot Dog Records.
+To mark this new era, the band released their first single on the new label, ‘Sunny Side Up’, and accompanied this with a nine-date national tour.
+Following this, the band embarked on the Black Leather Invasion tour.
+The tour took place in small venues in Osaka, Nagoya and Enoshima during August and saw the band eschew their usual suits in favour of black leather jackets from Lewis Leathers.
+In September, the band played a special one-off show with Glim Spanky, 夏のテーラード, (Eng: Summer Tailored).
+The show comprised one set of The Bawdies acting as backing band for Glim Spanky as well as a set of their own tunes.
+The New Kicks tour followed in November, with the band playing four dates, two of which coincided with the birthdays of Marcy and Taxman.
+During this tour, it was announced that The Bawdies will again play Billboard in Tokyo and Osaka on the Rocking this Joint Tonight tour, set to begin in January 2026.